-The XML Serializer Generator creates an XML serialization assembly for types in a specified assembly in order to improve the startup performance of a XmlSerializer when it serializes or deserializes objects of the specified types.
+The XML Serializer Generator creates an XML serialization assembly for types in a specified assembly.
+The serialization assembly improves the startup performance of a XmlSerializer when it serializes or deserializes objects of the specified types.

 |/a[ssembly]:filename||Generates serialization code for all the types contained in the assembly or executable specified by filename.
 Only one file name can be provided.
 If this argument is repeated, the last file name is used.|

 |/c[ompiler]:options||Specifies the options to pass to the C# compiler.
 All csc.exe options are supported as they are passed to the compiler.
 This can be used to specify that the assembly should be signed and to specify the key file.|

 |/d[ebug]||Generates an image that can be used with a debugger.|